Fixed price • 90 minutes • £750

 When the output is wrong, whose name is on it?
 If nobody can answer before launch, the rollout stalls at the first mistake.

-The pre-mortem is the stall diagnosis run early — the same questions, asked when changing course costs a conversation instead of a write-off.
+The pre-mortem is the maturity diagnosis run early — the same questions, asked when changing course costs a conversation instead of a write-off.
 The cheapest stall to fix is the one that never happens.

 Not a generic checklist.
 The specific places your rollout, in your organisation, is most likely to stop — mapped against the patterns I diagnose for a living.